Sina-sayadi/vxlan-ingress-replication-lab/README.md

 - **vpc-1**, **vpc-2** , **vpc-3**

 ### How to Use
+1. Deploy the topology in EVE-NG.
-1. Load the configuration files from the `CONFIGS/` folder on each device.
+2. Apply the configuration files from the `CONFIGS/` directory.
+3. Verify OSPF neighbor adjacencies.
+4. Verify NVE peer status.
+5. Test end-to-end connectivity between hosts.

 ### Why Ingress Replication?